open-telemetry/opentelemetry-python/docs/examples/cloud_monitoring/README.rst

 ``One or more points were written more frequently than the maximum sampling period configured for the metric``
 ##############################################################################################################

-Currently, Cloud Monitoring allows one write per second for any unique tuple (metric_name, metric_label_value_1, metric_label_value_2, ...).
+Currently, Cloud Monitoring allows one write every 10 seconds for any unique tuple (metric_name, metric_label_value_1, metric_label_value_2, ...).
 The exporter should rate limit on its own but issues arise if:

     * You are restarting the server more then once every 10 seconds.
-Either wait longer or ignore the errors.
     * You have a multiple exporters (possibly on different threads) writing to the same tuple.

-You need to add ``add_unique_identifier=True`` to the CloudMonitoringMetricsExporter constructor.
+For both cases, you can pass ``add_unique_identifier=True`` to the CloudMonitoringMetricsExporter constructor.
 This adds a UUID label_value, making the tuple unique again.
+For the first case, you can also choose to just wait longer then 10 seconds between restarts.